 Search Bar Design Best Practices

-Include a text field and a search button.
+- Include a text field and a search button.

-Place in an expected location.
+- Place in an expected location.

-Include the search icon.
+- Include the search icon.

-Consider adding placeholder text.
+- Consider adding placeholder text.

-Consider adding autocomplete.
+- Consider adding autocomplete.

-Hide advanced options.
+- Hide advanced options.

-Design for mobile.
+- Design for mobile.

-Often, site search is a visitor’s final or only option when navigating your site, so a poor user experience can make the difference between holding their interest and sending them to a competitor.
+Often, site search is a visitor’s final or only option when navigating your site.
+A poor user experience can make the difference between holding their interest and sending them to a competitor.

 1. Include a text field and a search button.

 This design saves page space and can look cleaner, but use it with caution.
-Some may have difficulty seeing it, and it increases interaction cost if users need to click again.
+Some may have difficulty seeing it.
+The expansion also increases interaction costs if users need to click again.

 2. Place in an expected location.